Hashal890/Bitrix24-Clone/README.md

-# Betrix24 Clone
+# Bitrix24 Clone

-- Hello everyone, we are a group of 5 members who created a clone of https://www.bitrix24.net/ in our construct week at Masai School.
+- Hello everyone, we are a group of 5 members who created a clone of [Bitrix24](https://www.bitrix24.net/) in our construct week at Masai School.
 - Bitrix24 is a united workspace that handles many aspects of daily operations and tasks like customer relationship management, project management & collaboration platform for your business management.
-- Link of frontend deployment (Vercel) => https://betrix24-clone.vercel.app/
+- Link of frontend deployment ⏩ [Vercel](https://betrix24-clone.vercel.app/)
-- Link of frontend deployment (Netlify) => https://bitrix24clone.netlify.app/
+- Link of frontend deployment ⏩ [Netlify](https://bitrix24clone.netlify.app/)
-- ink of backend deployment (Heroku) => https://betrix24-backend.herokuapp.com/
+- ink of backend deployment ⏩ [Heroku](https://betrix24-backend.herokuapp.com/)

 ## Features